Skip to main content

 Abadla 002

-Carbonaceous chondrite (CM2) Found in Bechar Algeria, 2021 Abadla 002 was found in 2022 in Algeria, in Bechar, the capital.
+Carbonaceous chondrite (CM2) Found in Bechar Algeria, 2021 Abadla 002 is a carbonaceous chondrite meteorite.
+It was found in 2022 in Algeria, in Bechar, the capital.
 Bechar was annexed to French Algeria and subsequently thrived in the coal mining industry.
 The economy there now is centered around agriculture, producing dates, vegetables, figs, cereals, and almonds.
 The climate in the region is hot, with temperatures reaching upwards of 115 degrees Fahrenheit in the summers.
 A CM2, Abadla 002 is a rare type of carbonaceous chondrite—only about 0.8% of known meteorites fall under that classification.
 The total mass of the find is a minuscule 800 grams.
 The parent body of CM-type meteorites is not known, though they are assumed to have originated from carbonaceous asteroids, of which there are many.
 The 2 designation indicates this meteorite was altered by water while in space!
 Abadla 002 pieces sport a handsome black fusion crust on their exterior and a smattering of small chondrules suspended in a dark grey matrix in their interior, some small CAIs may be present.

 Aguas Zarcas

 Carbonaceous chondrite (CM2) Alajuela, Costa Rica on April 23, 2019 at 21:07 local time A significant fireball traveling from the northwest to the southeast, shortly after 9 pm was observed by many witnesses and recorded on cameras belonging to the National Seismological Network.
 Fireballs that produce new meteorites on Earth are always big news, but not since 1969 had there been a comparable event.
 It was not the size of the fireball that generated almost unprecedented excitement, but rather the type of meteorite — an extremely rare carbonaceous chondrite known as a CM2 — which represents only 0.8% of all known meteorites.
 Witnessed falls produce meteorites that display rich jet black fusion crust, which occurs when the surface of incoming meteorites is superheated in our atmosphere.
 This rind is fragile and affected by terrestrial weathering when meteorites sit on Earth’s surface for several years.
-The Aguas Zarca fall produced primarily small stones, the majority of which were unbroken; a rare occurrence due to the violent effects experienced by most meteorites as they blast through Earth’s atmosphere.
+The Aguas Zarcas meteorite fall produced primarily small stones, the majority of which were unbroken; a rare occurrence due to the violent effects experienced by most meteorites as they blast through Earth’s atmosphere.
 Meteoriticists noted the stone’s high degree of brecciation.
 Some stones exhibit clasts with abundant chondrules.
 Some specimens are rich in nickel-iron and will adhere to a magnet, while others show no attraction.
 The variation in these specimens is a reflection of the heterogeneity of the parent body, caused by the pummeling and re-accretion of other asteroidal material as it hurtled through space.

 Al Haggounia 001